All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Progesterone matters too

 Progesterone, which also declines at menopause, has calming effects on the nervous system.
-Lower progesterone can contribute to sleep disruption, increased anxiety, and elevated cortisol, all of which independently make weight management harder.
+Lower progesterone can contribute to sleep disruption, increased anxiety, and improved cortisol, all of which independently make weight management harder.
 Poor sleep alone can increase calorie intake by 300-400 calories per day through hormonal changes.

 Muscle loss: the silent metabolism killer